-14 The Theology of St. Luke, New York: Harper and Row, 1960, 163.
+20 The Theology of St. Luke (New York: Harper and Row), 1960, 163.

-15 The Acts of the Apostles, Philadelphia: The Westminster Press, 1971, 143.
+21 The Acts of the Apostles, (Philadelphia: The Westminster Press), 1971, 143.
+22 For example, G. A. Krodel, Acts, Augsburg Commentary on the New Testament (Minneapolis: Augsburg Publishing House), 1986.
+Robert Tannehill, The Narrative Unity of Luke-Acts, A Literary Interpretation (Minneapolis, Fortress Press), 1990.

-16 For example, G. A. Krodel, Acts, Augsburg Commentary on the New Testament, Minneapolis: Augsburg Publishing House, 1986; Robert Tannehill, these is the Kingdom of God.
-Interest in the restoration of the Kingdom to Israel is not to be ascribed to a regrettable failure on the part of the disciples.
-It is an essential element in what Luke meant by the Kingdom of God.

-Taking Acts 1:6 as our cue we can see that Luke's hope for the future is fully in line with the Davidic Messianism presented by Hebrew prophecy.
-This is nowhere challenged in the New Testament and is confirmed elsewhere in Luke's writings.
+Testament and is confirmed elsewhere in Luke's writings.
 The means by which the desired restoration of Israel is to be achieved obviously received a new twist when Jesus announced his own death and resurrection and when the Israel of his generation failed to recognize their Messiah.
 Luke's major point, however, is that God's promise of redemption in Israel and Jerusalem would not occur until the Messiah had passed through death, resurrection and a period of exaltation to the right hand of the Father.
 Following this he will return to carry out the whole program of restoration foreseen by the prophets (Acts 3:21).

-Jesus and the Messianic Program
+Jesus and the Messianic Programme

 The New Testament hope, epitomized by the disciples' question in Acts 1:6, is based on the fact that Jesus came to confirm the promises given to the fathers (Rom.
 15:8).
 The first thing said about Jesus is that he is destined to succeed to the throne of his ancestor David and rule over the house of Jacob forever (Lk.
-1:32-33).
+1:32, 33).
 This statement is a precise summary of the Messianic hope which pervades the prophets and the psalms.
-It was the prevailing expectation among Jesus' contemporaries.17 Luke does not say that Jesus has already taken up a position on the throne of David.
+It was the prevailing expectation among Jesus' contemporaries.23 Luke does not say that Jesus has already taken up a position on the throne of David.
 He closes the period of Messiah's ministry on earth by reverting to the Davidic theme announced by Gabriel before the conception of Jesus.
 He records Jesus' approval of the hope of Israel's restoration, noting that it lies in the future.
-By reporting the disciples' question about when the restoration will occur he allows us to know that Jesus distinguishes between the immediate coming of the Spirit at Pentecost - "not many days hence" (Acts 1:5) - and the restoration of the Kingdom to Israel which is to occur at a time unknown (Acts 1:7).

-In a sermon given by Peter shortly after Pentecost further light is thrown on the time for the expected fulfillment of Old Testament prophecy.
-In answer to the very reasonable objection that Jesus' disappearance to heaven does not seem to advance the Messianic program on earth, Peter explained that "heaven must retain [the Messiah] until the times of the restoration of all things about which God spoke through the mouth of His holy prophets from ancient times" (Acts 3:21).
-The period which Israel is to look forward to is also a time of relief (anapsuxis, Acts 3:19) to be introduced by the coming of the Messiah.
-We should not overlook the important connection between the apokatastasis or restoration promised for the future Parousia and the related verb found in the earlier question of the disciples: "Is it at this time that you are going to restore [apokathistaneis] the kingdom to Israel?"
+By reporting the disciples' question about when the restoration will occur he allows us to know that Jesus distinguishes between the immediate coming of the Spirit at Pentecost-'not many days hence' (Acts 1:5)-and the restoration of the kingdom to Israel which is to occur at a time unknown (Acts 1:7).
+In a sermon given by Peter shortly after Pentecost further light is thrown on the time for the expected fulfilment of Old Testament prophecy.
+In answer to the very reasonable objection that Jesus' disappearance to heaven does not seem to advance the Messianic programme on earth, Peter explained that 'heaven must retain [the Messiah] until the times of the restoration of all things about which God spoke through the mouth of His holy prophets from ancient times' (Acts 3:21).
+The period which Israel is to look forward to is also a time of relief (anapsuxsis, Acts 3:19) to be introduced by the coming of the Messiah.
+We should not overlook the important connection between the apokatastasis or restoration promised for the future Parousia and the related verb found in the earlier question of the disciples: 'Is it at this time that you are going to restore (apokathistaneis) the kingdom to Israel?'
 In the light of this verse it is unlikely that Luke intends to say that Jesus' session at the right hand of the Father marks the re-establishment of the throne of David.
-Luke has previously made a careful distinction between the immediate coming of the spirit (Acts 1:5), consequent upon the ascension, and the still future coming of the Davidic Kingdom (Acts 1:6-7).
+Luke has previously made a careful distinction between the immediate coming of the Spirit (Acts 1:5), consequent upon the ascension, and the still future coming of the Davidic kingdom.
+(Acts 1:6,7).